SelmaNdapanda/decode-morse-code/README.md

 # 📖 Decode Morse Message <a name="about-project"></a>

-> This is Decode Morse Message is my first project in ruby prgramming language and it convert morse message to human readable form.
+> This is Decode Morse Message is our first project in ruby prgramming language and it convert morse message to human readable form.

 **Decode Morse Message** is the ruby methods project that convert morse messages.